-The course will have two exams, each constituting 25% of the grade, one final exam constituting 35% of the grade, and homework assignments constituting 15% of the grade.
+The course will have two exams, each constituting 22.5% of the grade, one final exam constituting 35% of the grade, and homework assignments constituting 20% of the grade.
 You will be allowed to take a make-up test only in very special circumstances.
 If you miss an exam, contact the instructor as soon as possible.

 Homework will be assigned on a regular basis and must be turned in on the date specified on the course webpage.
+See section Schedule below for a list of the problems that must be turned in.
 Among all assigned problems, a small subset will be graded for accuracy, and that will count toward 50% of the homework score.
 The other 50% of the homework grade will be based on the remaining problems where students have to show a genuine attempt to find a solution, although these problems will not be checked for accuracy.
 Notice that you will not be told ahead of time which problems will be strictly graded, and, therefore, you ought to show detailed work in all homework questions.